YottaDB/YDBDoc/Plugins/ydbaim.rst

 XREFSUB()
 ++++++++++

-XREFSUB() computes and maintain cross references for subscripts of a global variable at specified subscript levels.
+XREFSUB() computes and maintains cross references for subscripts of a global variable at specified subscript levels.

 The format for XREFDATA() is as follows: